Case study: Volleyball World

 Fixing the issues

-With limited budget for user or A/B testing, we proposed a partnership model combining our UX expertise and VBW’s domain with evidence from analytics.
+Without a budget for user or A/B testing, I proposed a partnership model combining our UX expertise and VBW’s domain knowledge with evidence from analytics.

 The review stage was mostly done, so we moved quickly to the analytics.